 - Tighten down any loose rain gutters and downspouts and be sure to clear away any debris that might clog up these drainage systems.
 Doing so could prevent water damage to the walls of your home and prevent attic or basement leaks.

 - Installing storm windows and doors to take the brunt of the wind and rain is often a good idea.
-Windows such as Harvey Vigilance impact-resistant windows, Tru-Channel storm windows, and Harvey’s Estate Series storm doors are all no-nonsense products that are specifically designed for high wind speeds.
+Harvey has storm products available to protect your assets and increase energy efficiency.

 Take Action Now

 Homeowners will often wait until the last minute to prepare for a hurricane, especially on the East coast.
 Although there is always the off chance that the brunt of the storm may miss key cities such as Boston, Portland, Providence, and New York City, it helps to plan ahead.

 Our storm-ready windows and doors help protect the interior and exterior parts of homes and businesses from the wind and rain produced by hurricanes.
 Our warehouses are stocked with a variety of home improvement products, so you can be sure they’ll have everything you need when you need it.
 Take a walk through a Harvey showroom located throughout the Northeast so you can better visualize the finished look of your home.